gecio/gecio.github.io/docs/_optimist/guided_tour/step02/index.en.md

 ## Start

 To continue, you need an SSH keypair.
-If you already have a keypair and know how to use it, you can skip this section and continue with step 3.
+If you already have a keypair and know how to use it, you can skip this section and continue with [Step 3](/optimist/guided_tour/step03/).

 ## Installation